 - Mobile apps – Many users are keen to be able to access data and manage searches on the go, but not every site offers dedicated mobile apps.
 But all of our recommendations do.

-Please note: Background checking is not an exact science and no site will offer a cast iron guarantee that they have unearthed everything there is about you.
+Please note: Background checking is not an exact science and no site will offer a cast-iron guarantee that they have unearthed everything there is about you.
 But they do employ the latest research technologies so users can be fairly confident in their results.
-As you will be able to give them all the information they need about yourself, in these circumstances you can be confident that you will be getting accurate and detailed results from each of our four recommended sites:
+As you will be able to give them all the information they need about yourself, in these circumstances you can be confident that you will be getting accurate and detailed results from each of our three recommended sites:

 Another excellent site worth giving a try is Instant CheckMate.
 They also use a two-tier pricing structure and, while not the cheapest site around, do still deliver terrific value for money.
 For their basic fee, Checkmate can delve into details such as criminal records, marriage and divorce records, extended family, close friends and acquaintances, address history, and any information on social media sites.
 If you want more detail, you can upgrade to their premium service for such things as financial history, court records, driving licenses and weapons licenses.